User guideAI DetectionScanning repositories

 Libraries tab

-The Libraries tab displays all detected AI/ML technologies.
-Each finding shows the library name, provider, risk level, confidence level, and number of files where it was found.
-Click any row to expand and view specific file paths and line numbers.
-Detection covers source code imports, dependency manifests, Dockerfiles, and docker-compose configurations.
+The Libraries tab lists all detected AI/ML technologies.
+Each row shows the library name, provider, risk level, confidence, and file count.
+Click a row to see specific file paths and line numbers.
+The scanner checks source imports, dependency manifests, Dockerfiles, and docker-compose files.

 Risk levels indicate the potential data exposure:

-• High risk: Data sent to external cloud APIs.
-Risk of data leakage, vendor lock-in, and compliance violations.
+• High risk: Data is sent to external cloud APIs.
+Potential for data leakage and compliance issues.

-• Medium risk: Framework that can connect to cloud APIs depending on configuration.
-Review usage to assess actual risk.
+• Medium risk: Can connect to cloud APIs depending on how it's configured.
+Check your usage.

-• Low risk: Local processing only.
-Data stays on your infrastructure with minimal external exposure.
+• Low risk: Runs locally.
+Data stays on your infrastructure.

 Confidence levels indicate detection certainty:

-• Medium: Likely match with some ambiguity, such as generic utility imports
+• Medium: Likely match but with some ambiguity (generic utility imports, etc.)

 Governance status

-Each library finding can be assigned a governance status to track review progress.
-Click the status icon on any finding row to set or change its status:
+You can assign a governance status to any library finding to track your review.
+Click the status icon on a row to change it:

 • Reviewed: Finding has been examined but no decision made yet